Tyrone Brown (gridiron football)

-Tyrone Barry Brown (born January 3, 1973) is a former American and Canadian football wide receiver in the National Football League (NFL), Canadian Football League (CFL) and Arena Football League (AFL).
+Tyrone Barry Brown (born January 3, 1973) is an American former professional football player who was a wide receiver in the National Football League (NFL), Canadian Football League (CFL) and Arena Football League (AFL).
 He played college football at Toledo.
 Brown played for the Atlanta Falcons of the NFL, Toronto Argonauts of the CFL and Indiana Firebirds of the AFL.